Origin stories of the Goths: Goths as Scythians, Getae and descendants of Magog

+Illustration of Magog as the first king of Sweden, from Johannes Magnus' Historia de omnibus Gothorum Sueonumque regibus, 1554 ed.

-The Goths, and other Gothic peoples such as the Gepids, lived north of the Roman empire's frontier on the Lower Danube in an area which had previously been home to Getae, Dacians, and Sarmatians, and much earlier by the Scythians.
+The Goths are first noted as living north of the Roman empire's frontier on the Lower Danube in an area which had previously been home to Getae, Carpi, Bastarni and Sarmatians.
+Much earlier the regions east of the Getae were inhabited by the Scythians, and the term "Scythian" was still used in classical times to refer to inhabitants of the area.
 All of the surviving Gothic origins stories included elements which connected the Goths to at least some of these previous inhabitants of "Scythia".

-Already in the first half of the third century, Dexippos, whose history has only survived in fragments, referred to the Goths of his time as Scythians, although from the surviving fragments he did not necessarily intend to assert that all Scythians had common origins.
+Already in the first half of the third century, Dexippos, whose history has only survived in fragments, referred to the Goths of his time as Scythians, although from the surviving fragments he did not necessarily intend to assert that all Scythians had the same origins.

-The first surviving rationales equating Goths with Scythians or Getae were by early Christian scholars, Ambrose (about 340–397), Orosius (about 375–420) and Jerome (about 347–420).
-Ambrose equated the Scythians and Goths with the Biblical Gog and Magog, barbarians who come from the extreme north, where there are islands.

-Ambrose, in his De Fide II.xvi explains that "Gog" the ruler of "Magog" mentioned in the Book of Ezekiel represented "the Goths" (hoc est Gothis), as the subject of a prophecy in the Bible of an invader from the north, who will come on horseback as a mighty army, and be defeated.
+The first surviving rationales for equating Goths with Scythians or Getae were by early Christian scholars, Ambrose (about 340–397), Orosius (about 375–420) and Jerome (about 347–420).
+Ambrose equated the Scythians and Goths with the Biblical Gog and Magog — barbarians who come from the extreme north, where there are islands.
+Ambrose, in his De Fide II.xvi explains that "Gog" the ruler of "Magog" mentioned in the Book of Ezekiel represented "the Goths" (hoc est Gothis).
+Gog was the subject of a prophecy in the Bible of an invader from the north, who will come on horseback as a mighty army, and be defeated.
 Gog and Magog were also associated with islands because God would "send fire on Magog, and among them that dwell carelessly in the isles".